Have you ever tried kratom?

 Kratom leaves are grown on the Mitragyna speciosa tree, which is native to Southeast Asia.
 In fact, countries like Malaysia and Indonesia have been using kratom for hundreds of years as a herbal medicine!
 It’s made a little like green tea, with the leaves being picked at specific times and then ground into a very fine powder; and it’s that powder that you’ll buy.

-There are different strains of kratom, which are:
+There are over 50 different strains of kratom, all of which fall under one of following three types:

 - Red vein